 If you appreciate photography, you might want to check out Virreina image center with interesting photo exhibitions taking place constantly.
 It’s located on La Rambla and the entrance is always free of charge.

 - How to get: Metro line L3, stop at Liceu.

-The Picasso museum of Barcelona is one of the most popular sites to visit in Barcelona, especially on the free admission days.
-The museum holds more than 3,800 art work and it’s especially renowned of Pablo Picasso’s paintings during his studying years.
+The Picasso museum of Barcelona is one of the most popular sites to visit in Barcelona, especially on free admission days.
+The museum holds more than 3,800 works of art, and it’s especially renowned for Pablo Picasso’s paintings during his studying years.

 - Website: museupicasso.bcn.cat

 - How to get: Metro line L4, stop at Jaume I.